Lovely Refinement Primary

 Do Something You Love By Yourself

-Some of my most peaceful, happiest moments happen when I'm doing something I genuinely enjoy – just me, myself, and whatever I'm passionate about in that moment.
+Some of your most peaceful, happy moments can happen when you’re doing something you genuinely enjoy—just you, alone, immersing yourself in whatever you’re passionate about in that moment.

-Creative activities are especially amazing for this.
-When you get into that flow state where time just disappears, you realize how fulfilling alone time can actually be [11].
-Here are some things that have worked for me and others:
+Creative activities work especially well.
+When you get into that flow state where time just disappears, you realize how fulfilling alone time can actually be.
+Here are some ideas:

-• Learning to cook a new recipe or baking your favorite cookies [12]
+• Learn to cook a new recipe or bake your favorite cookies.

-• Taking a hot bath with bubbles, a good book, and some candles [12]
+• Take a hot bath with bubbles and some candles.

-• Creating art through writing, pottery, sketching, or needlework [12]
+• Create art through writing, pottery, sketching, or needlework.

-• Reading books, magazines, or comics that transport you somewhere else [12]
+• Read books, magazines, or comics that transport you somewhere else.

 Build a Daily Routine That Supports You

-One thing that really helped me was creating structure around my alone time.
-When you have a routine, being alone doesn't feel like it's going to last forever [14].
+Try creating structure around your alone time.
+When you have a routine, being alone doesn't feel like it's going to last forever.

-I make sure to cover the basics first – getting enough sleep (7-9 hours), eating well, and moving my body somehow [17].
-Even just a walk or some stretching can completely change how I feel mentally [18].
+Make sure to cover the basics first: Get enough sleep (7–9 hours), eat well, and move your body somehow.
+Even just a stroll or some stretching can completely change how you feel mentally.

-Then I set little goals for myself.
-Maybe it's learning something new, reading a book each week, or working on a cause I care about [18].
-Having concrete plans makes my alone time feel intentional instead of just… empty [14].
+Then set little goals for yourself.
+Maybe it's learning something new each week, tackling a new skill each month, or volunteering for a cause you care about.
+Having concrete plans can make your alone time feel intentional instead of just … empty.

 Reach Out and Reconnect

-Here's something I've learned the hard way: sitting alone wishing someone would reach out to you doesn't actually make it happen.
-You have to be the one to make the first move.
+You need to make the first move.
+Sitting alone wishing someone would reach out to you doesn't make it happen.

-I know it feels scary.
-Trust me, I've stared at my phone for way too long trying to work up the courage to send a simple “hey, thinking of you” text.
-But here's what's wild – taking small steps to reconnect with people might be one of the best things you can do for your mental health.
-Research shows that social isolation can actually be as harmful as smoking [3].
+We know it’s scary.
+We’ve all stared at our phones for way too long trying to work up the courage to send a simple “hey, thinking of you” text.
+But here's what's wild—taking small steps to reconnect with people might be one of the best things you can do for your mental health.
+Research shows that social isolation can be as harmful as smoking.

-The good news?
+Keep it simple.
 You don't have to throw a party or plan some huge reunion.
-Small, simple actions can make a real difference.
+Small, meaningful actions can make a real difference.

 Send a message to someone you miss